epfml/disco/docs/ONBOARDING.md

 difficult and intimidating: There are a *lot* of files, it's not clear what's important at first, and even where to start is a bit of a puzzle.

-The two main technologies behind Disco are TypeScript and distributed machine learning, I will assume that the reader is familiar with both to some extent, if not the following references might be useful.
+The two main technologies behind Disco are TypeScript and distributed machine learning.
+In the following sections I will assume that you are familiar with both to some extent.
+If not, the following references might be useful:

 - [JavaScript](https://eloquentjavascript.net)
 - [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html)
 - [Federated and Decentralized Learning](https://arxiv.org/pdf/1912.04977)

-> [!NOTE]
-> Even if you are already familiar with TypeScript, federated and decentralized learning it's always good to go over the relevant material for a refresher and maybe learn what you might have missed the first time; the devil is in the details, and it is the details that maketh the expert.

-If you find that certain parts of this present guide are indeed outdated, then it is *your* responsibility now to update this document in order to keep the fire going.
-Good luck, and may node be with you.

 > [!IMPORTANT]
-> Disco is a big project so some things have been omitted, you are encouraged to add missing information!
+> Disco is a big project and some contentsinformation has probably been omitted or is outdated.
+It is now *your* responsibility to add missing information or let us know on [slack](https://join.slack.com/t/disco-decentralized/shared_invite/zt-fpsb7c9h-1M9hnbaSonZ7lAgJRTyNsw)!

 ## First steps